p3r7/blog/_posts/2020-01-21-painless-emacs-interactive-shells.md

 Instead, we have the new var `explicit-<INTEPRETER>-args` that allows passing a list of commands to the shell before it becomes interactive.

-You might have spotted it, but in the previous post function `prf-eval-with-interpreter` already handled this use-case.
+You might have spotted it, but in the previous post function `eval-with-shell-interpreter` already handled this use-case.

 ## Reusing our Wrappers

-Hence, we can reuse the wrapper `prf-with-interpreter` that we defined previously.
+Hence, we can reuse the wrapper `with-shell-interpreter` that we defined previously.

 There is just a small annoyance: by default command `shell` will prompt for user to specify interpreter path.

 This is cumbersome to have to precise it every time.

-We might prefer to just have it default to `shell-file-name` for local shells and `prf-default-remote-shell-interpreter` for remote ones.
+We might prefer to just have it default to `shell-file-name` for local shells and `default-remote-shell-interpreter` for remote ones.

 If we want to change location, it would be more practical to create a _command_ that explicitly defines the _:interpreter_.